 However, next our core metric turns into an ongoing metric in which we need to begin to understand how many times it must be accomplished to show higher engagement and begin to increase retention.

-Step 3: Determine on Average How Long it Takes to Be “Onboarded”
+Step 3: Determine How Long it Takes to Become “Onboarded”

 In order to begin to further explore how to find your North Star Metric we need to now understand how long it takes for new users to become “Onboarded” based on your definition above.